swyxio/swyxdotio/content/writing/nontechnical/slowmad-qna.md

 This is self inflicted, as I chose not to go to cheap places for the most part, to do more speaking engagements and meet more people in places we wanted to focus on.
 There's another version of this that involves swinging through Thailand, Indonesia, or Columbia for free.99 but none of these cheap countries coincide with work related things.
 I don't regard that kind of travel as appropriate for this job.

 **Find a coworking space.** No, you won't do fine in a coffee shop or using the hostel wifi sitting in your bunk bed.

+**Leave the microphone at home**.
+You won't have privacy to record jack shit.

 **Make all your meetings.** This isn't something I wish someone had told me, it is just a rule I made for myself and largely stuck to.
 Remote travel is something you choose to take on on your own time.
 The company should by and large not care where you are but your end of that bargain is making all the meetings you are supposed to do regardless of timezone or what else you have going on (within reason).
 This demonstrates you are responsible enough to handle the travel aspect of the job.
 Nobody asked me to commit to this, but I do think this is important to uphold the implicit contract between you and your company.